Research Assistant

 Clare Rice

 Clare is working on an industrial research collaboration exploring the development of electrochemical hydrogen compressors.
-Her project integrates fundamental electrochemical testing with applied engineering goals to support the scale-up of hydrogen technologies.
+Her project integrates fundamental electrochemical testing with applied chemical engineering principles to support the scale-up of hydrogen technologies.

 PhD Students